Medicine and Health Sciences

 5. the completed Mensura-questionnaire.

-If these documents are not provided TWO months prior to starting your clinical traineeship, you will not get admission to the hospital.
+If these documents are not provided TWO months prior to starting your clinical internship, you will not get admission to the hospital.
 More information on the vaccination documents can be found on the website for incoming exchange students.

 Hospital registration form

 You need to complete the UZA-registration form in order to obtain an entrance badge.
-The registration must be completed and delivered to the international office at the Faculty of Medicine at least two weeks before the start of your traineeship.
+The registration must be completed and delivered to the international office at the Faculty of Medicine at least two weeks before the start of your internship.
 The UZA-registration form can be found on the website for incoming exchange students.

 Insurance